thesephist/dotink/content/posts/annotating-the-web.md

 draft: true
 ---

+Problem statement: there's value in colocating notes with your information consumption.
+People have tried, it's a hard problem.
+Here's my exploration, with the novelty being doing it for the dynamic web in real-time.

     Write a dotink post about annotating the web -- the Highlighter class.
 Two approaches, single interface.

 ## The highlighting problem